Hi there, I’m Eike.

 - Started as a postdoc at DTU Compute with Aasa Feragen and Melanie Ganz (Sep ‘21)

-Previously, I worked at the University of Lübeck, in the Institute for Electrical Engineering in Medicine.
+Pre-Previously, I worked at the University of Lübeck, in the Institute for Electrical Engineering in Medicine.
 In a project executed together with the research unit of Dräger Medical, we worked hard to bring surface electromyographic monitoring of respiratory effort into clinical practice for improving mechanical ventilation.
 My research in this context spanned mathematical modeling, signal processing, parameter identification & statistical inference, all related to either surface electromyographic measurements, respiration, or both.
 See my previous publications for some of the work we did.